hsingfoo/fusionpbx-install.sh/README.md

 fusionpbx-install.sh
 --------------------------------------
+!!!
+This is a modified version for usage with SME Server 9.x !!!
+This script will NOT work on any other distribution !!!
+Please see https://contribs.org

 This install script that has been designed to be an fast, simple, and modular way to to install FusionPBX.
 Start with a minimal install of Debian 8 with SSH enabled.
 Run the following commands under root.
 It installs FusionPBX, FreeSWITCH release package and its dependencies, IPTables, Fail2ban, NGINX, PHP FPM, and PostgresQL.